BurakBoz/web-composer/README.md

 2. **Access**: Access the Web Composer interface through your web browser by navigating to `http://yourwebsite.com/path-to-web-composer/composer.php`.

 3. **Manage Dependencies**: Utilize Web Composer to effortlessly manage your project's Composer dependencies.
-By default, development dependencies are not installed, and the autoloader is optimized for performance.
+By default,  the autoloader is optimized for performance.

 ## Laravel integration
 1. Put `composer.php` next to your composer.json or project root directory.